Miracle (Whitney Houston song): Chart performance

 On the Billboard adult contemporary charts, the song debuted at number 30 on April 13.
 Eight weeks later, it reached its peak position of number 4 for the week of June 8, staying on that chart for 23 weeks.
 It became Houston's career fourteenth top ten hit on the AC charts.
 In achieving this, Houston tied with her cousin Dionne Warwick in having the most consecutive top ten non-charity singles by a female artist.
 The song became Houston's eleventh career single to reach the top ten of the Billboard pop, R&B and AC charts simultaneously.

-On the Cash Box pop singles chart, it debuted at number 80 for the week of April 13, eventually reaching its peak position of number 14 for the week of June 1, while on its R&B chart, the same song debuted at number 69 and reached its peak position of number 5 on June 8.
+On the Cash Box Top 100 Pop Singles chart, the song debuted at number 80 for the week of April 13, eventually reaching its peak position of number 14 for the week of June 1, while on Cash Box's R&B chart, the same song debuted at number 69 and reached its peak position of number 5 on June 8.

 On the Radio & Records Airplay chart, the single debuted at number 39 on the April 12, 1991 issue, after four weeks on the chart it reached and peaked at #12 staying there for two weeks, the song stayed on the top 20 of the chart for five weeks and remained on it for nine weeks.
 The song found modest success internationally, peaking at number 17 on the Canadian singles chart.

 Following Houston's sudden passing in 2012, the song returned to the Billboard charts for the week of February 25 of the year, reaching number nine on the Gospel Digital Song Sales chart, making it one of the few songs to reach the top ten on four different genre charts.

 Music video

 The video, directed by Jim Yukich, shows Houston by herself in an empty studio singing the song.
 As she sings the first verse of the song, sad images of people facing prison sentences and living in poverty.
 During the second verse, the images shown gradually changes to a lighter tone with pictures of children growing up, the handicapped winning a competition, graduating school and enjoying their lives as young adults.
 The video ends with various pictures of children smiling.

-It has since been viewed 52 million times on YouTube becoming her second most viewed music video from the I'm Your Baby Tonight album.
+It has since been viewed 58 million times on YouTube becoming her second most viewed music video from the I'm Your Baby Tonight album, after "All the Man That I Need".

-Due to the manner of the music, it was widely believed that the song was about a girl who had an abortion, but later feels she made a mistake.
-Houston, however denied it during an interview with Jet magazine.